mnikander/lab/0008-datalog-exercises/readme.md

 <!-- Are there follow-up questions? -->
 <!-- Can I create a concrete ticket/issue from this? -->

+- try implementing a minimal type-checker using (positive) datalog to find type errors
+- learn to embed Racket-Datalog inside of Racket programs, so I can do stratification
+- try computing SSA dominance-frontiers in a control flow graph to practice the algorithm (requires stratified negation)
+- try out Souffle or Dataflow for the extra features they have

 ---
 **Copyright (c) 2025 Marco Nikander**